 Rinse your body before and after soaking in any clothing-optional hot springs if at all possible.

-Sunglasses and a sun hat (Buy on Amazon) are actually worth the trouble when day soaking for the simple reason that the sun reflects off the water.
+Sunglasses and a sun hat (Amazon paid link) are worth the trouble when day soaking for the simple reason that the sun reflects off the water.
 They help protect your eyes and skin!

 Bring a couple of quick-drying towels.
 One to stand on and one to dry off with.
-Large microfiber towels (Buy on Amazon) are nice because of how fast they dry.
+Large microfiber towels (Amazon paid link) are nice because of how fast they dry.

 Hot springs can be extremely hot and prone to temperature surges.
 Make sure you are aware of the temperature before getting in.
 Take it slow, and don’t stay in too long if you start to feel uncomfortable.
-Most hot springers find that investing in a trusty thermometer is more than worth it (Buy on Amazon).
+Most hot springers find that investing in a trusty thermometer (Amazon paid link) is more than worth it.

 Be mindful of your surroundings as hot springs are often located in beautiful but fragile natural settings.
 Always respect the environment and pick up all trash – leave no trace.